-TBS is a specialty mental health service.
-This service provides additional short-term support to children/youth with serious emotional problems who are experiencing a stressful transition or life crisis.
-TBS will assist them in their transition to a lower level of care, including the natural home or avoid moving to a higher level of care, including hospital or group home.
+TBS is a specialty approved mental health service.
+This service provides additional short-term support individuals ages 6-21 with serious emotional problems who are experiencing a stressful transition or life crisis.
+TBS will assist clients in their transition to a lower level of care, including the natural home or avoid moving to a higher level of care, including hospitalization, a group home, or residential treatment.

-TBS is intended to supplement other specialty mental health services by addressing and resolving the targeted behavior/s or symptom/s that are jeopardizing their current living situation or planned transition to a lower level of care.
+TBS is intended to supplement other specialty mental health services by addressing and resolving the targeted behavior/s or symptom/s that are jeopardizing a client’s living situation.
+Services are also structured to transition a client to a lower level of care.

-The purpose of TBS is to further the child/ youth’s overall treatment goals by providing “in home” additional therapeutic services during a short-term period.
-A treatment plan will be developed by the TBS team.
-Team members will include the parent/primary caregiver, lead clinician, TBS clinic supervisor and the youth, if appropriate.
-The team will identify problems to be targeted as well as the length of time and days per week that TBS will be provided.
+The purpose of TBS is to further assist a client with their overall treatment goals by providing “in home” additional therapeutic services during a short-term period.
+A behavioral treatment plan will be developed by a licensed clinician, which the plan will outline detailed interventions that the Therapeutic Behavioral Aide (TBA) completes with the guardian in the home.
+The TBS team typically includes the referring provider, parent/primary caregiver, the SBS clinician, TBS staff supervisor, the youth, and the TBA.
+The team will identify behaviors to be targeted, as well as, the length of time authorized, and the hours per week.

-TBS involves a one to one therapeutic intervention by a trained provider referred to as a TBS “coach”.
-The coach provides TBS in the home in order to be immediately available to intervene for a specified period of time, depending upon the needs of the child/youth.
-The TBS coach provides modeling, structure, support and immediate, frequent one-toone behavioral interventions, which assist the child/youth in changing or managing target behaviors.
-Seclusion of the child/ youth is not allowed as a component of Therapeutic Behavioral Services.
+The TBA provides training and care regarding therapeutic interventions.
+Services are completed in the home environment, along with the guardian available, in order to immediately intervene and target specific behaviors.
+The TBA provides modeling, structure, support, and immediate, frequent one-to one behavioral interventions, which assist the client in changing or managing escalated behaviors.
+Seclusion of the client is not allowed as a component of Therapeutic Behavioral Services.

-TBS will be decreased when indicated and discontinued when the identified plan for transition has been reached or when reasonable progress towards the behavioral benchmarks are not being achieved and are not reasonably expected in the clinical judgment of the Mental Health Plan’s provider to be achieved.
+TBS hours will be decreased when behaviors progress and discontinue when the identified plan for transition has been reached, or when reasonable progress towards the behavioral benchmarks are achieved.

-This service is intended to be short-term and time limited.
-Each mental health treatment plan that includes TBS must include a plan for transition.
-This plan will be developed by the team and should address assisting parents and /or caregivers with the skills and strategies to provide the family with continuity of care when TBS is discontinued.
+These service are intended to be short-term and time limited.
+Each mental health behavioral plan that includes TBS must include a plan for transition.
+This plan will be developed by the clinician and should address assisting parents/caregivers with the skills and strategies to provide the family with continuity of care.

-Individualized behavioral interventions that are provided include support for and work with the parent/caregiver to assist them in providing a positive environment for the child/youth.
-Collaboration with other members of the mental health treatment team is also a primary component of this service.
+Collaboration with other members of the mental health treatment team is also a primary component for this service.

 FAMILY INVOLVEMENT AND TBS

-The treatment plan that includes Therapeutic Behavioral Services is based on a comprehensive assessment of the child/youth and family, and will be developed with the family.
+The therapeutic behavioral plan is based on a comprehensive assessment of the client and family.

-It must be reviewed at least monthly and revised as necessary to ensure that Therapeutic Behavioral Services continue to be effective.
-This review will always include the parent/caregiver and/or client as appropriate.
+The behavioral plan must be reviewed every two months and revised as necessary to ensure that TBS continues to be effective.
+A 14 day and 30 day supervision is also completed to track the behaviors adequately.
+These reviews will always include the parent/caregiver and the client as appropriate.

-It is imperative that the parent work closely with the TBS coach and the clinician in order to learn new ways of managing problem behavior and ways of increasing the kinds of behavior that will allow your child/youth to achieve his or her treatment goals.
+It is imperative that the parent work closely with the TBA and the SBS clinician in order to learn new ways of managing problem behavior and ways of decreasing behaviors that will allow the client to achieve his or her treatment goals.